Sums-of-Products/gibby/README.md

 Currently, Gibby can generate scores only from discrete data, scored using the BDeu system.
 We recommend using [GOBNILP](https://benchpressdocs.readthedocs.io/en/latest/structure_learning_algorithms/gobnilp.html) to generate local score files for continuous data.

+It is possible to prune an existing local score file using `-P` and set a maximum in-degree per node `-d`.
+Set -O <filename>` to generate the new score file, and `iter=0` to skip the sampling phase.

 ### Optional Parameters

 | Parameter | Description | Default |